ritcheyer/pokemon-cards/.ai/rules.md

 - Customize after installation as needed
 - Keep modifications minimal and documented
 - Install command: `npx shadcn@latest add [component]`
-- See full component library section below for details

 #### When to Extract a Component
 **Extract when:**